netdevops/netdevops.github.io/_posts/2019-11-26-automated-production-config-creation.markdown

 ./manage.py runserver
 ```

 At this point, prod2app is ready for use.
 The first thing you'll want to do is access web interface at [http://localhost:8000](http://localhost:8000).
-The first thing that you'll notice is that you're logged in as an anonymous user.
+You'll notice is that you're logged in as an anonymous user.
 As anonymous, you won't be able to accomplish anything except view the home page.
 You'll need to login.

 ![alt text](/assets/prod2lab-login.png "login to prod2lab")